 If you're on the fence about whether or not to start your own company or quit your job and start your own venture - this episode is for you.
 Bryce Adams, founder of metorik.com, left his job with only four months of runway and is now running a very successful company with over 250 customers and growing.
-It's a very inspiring story about how an idea came to life and is now Bryce's full time gig.

 If you've done any kind of front-end design or development in the past ten years, there's a good chance you ran across a blog article by Chris Coyier.
 Amongst other things, we talk about his relationship with CrossFit, how CSS Tricks got started, how CodePen got started, the power of blogging, how almost all his work is public, and things that have helped him along the way in his professional career.